daw017/PSYC193_IntroPython_W2019/README.md

 ## In-class problem sets
 Most weeks in class we will have a problem set.
 You will usually work on this collabortively in groups, although some assignments may be individual.

-Plenty of time will be given in class to work on these problem sets, so hopefully they will be completed by the time you leave each day.
-These assignments are meant to give you the hands-on practice that you need to really develop fluency in the language.
+Plenty of time will be given in class to work on these problem sets, so hopefully they will be mostly completed by the time you leave each day.
+These assignments are meant to give you the hands-on practice that you need to develop fluency in the language.

-At the end of the quarter, you must have all assignments done and saved in notebooks in your course folder on Google Drive (I will explain this in the first class).
+At the end of the quarter, you must have all assignments done and your notebooks saved in your course folder on Google Drive (I will explain this in the first class).

-I will check all problem sets periodically throughout the quarter, and completition of each assignment will be worth 5 points, for a total of 35-40 points (7-8 in-class problem sets)
+I will check all problem sets periodically throughout the quarter, and completition of each assignment will be worth 5 points, for a total of 35-40 points (for 7-8 in-class problem sets)

 ## Letter grade in course
 Grades will be based on the percentage of points earned on quizzes, the midterm and the final.